 Each Bladder scanner costs £6,330

-Please donate and quote "Bladder Scanner" and help make a difference to patients on Rowan ward, Barnet Hospital
+To donate Name your choice: "Bladder Scanner" and help make a difference to patients on Rowan ward, Barnet Hospital

 Interactive Sensory Projector Appeal

 The Vista Mobile Sensory interactive technology projector is a ‘motion activated projection sensory machine’ that encourages individual participation of patients to be engaged in, regardless of their age and abilities in projected images.
 The images sense when you are touching them and react by changing colour, or changing the image, or changing shape.